ccollicutt/swiftacular/README.md

 # Run the playbook to deploy Swift!
 $ pb site.yml
 ```

 ## Features

-* Run OpenStack Swift on your local computer, but with multiple servers
+* Run OpenStack Swift in vms on your local computer, but with multiple servers
 * Replication network is used, which means this could be a basis for a geo-replication system
-* SSL - Keystone is configured to use SSL and the Swift Proxy is itself proxied by an SSL server
+* SSL - Keystone is configured to use SSL and the Swift Proxy is proxied by an SSL server
 * Sparse files to back Swift disks
 * A few short tests to upload files into Swift